RohanSWilkho93/irl-reservoir-operations/README.md

 All methods share one data pipeline, one config scheme, and one results layout;
 each lives in its own package with its own detailed README.

+> 📄 **Associated paper.** This repository accompanies the paper
+> **"Decoding decision-making in managed hydrologic systems with inverse reinforcement learning"**, currently under review at *Water Resources Research*.

 ## Methods

 | Method | Folder | Status | README |